pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

-* **Mock scripts**: If the file extension is ``.py``, the file is considered a Python script and the script is executed as part of the startup of pywbemcli in the command line mode or upon the first command executed that communicates with a server in the interactive mode.
+* **Mock scripts**: If the file extension is ``.py``, the file is considered a Python script and the script is executed as part of the startup of pywbemcli in the command line mode or upon the first command executed that communicates with a WBEM server in the interactive mode.

-  Mock scripts can for example create Python objects of type :class:`~pywbem.CIMQualifierDeclaration`, :class:`~pywbem.CIMClass` and :class:`~pywbem.CIMInstance` for representing CIM objects, and add them to the mock repository via calls to :meth:`pywbem_mock.FakedWBEMConnection.add_cimobjects`.
+  Mock scripts can for example create Python objects of type :class:`~pywbem.CIMQualifierDeclaration`, :class:`~pywbem.CIMClass` and :class:`~pywbem.CIMInstance` for representing CIM objects, and add them to the mock repository via calls to :meth:`~pywbem_mock.FakedWBEMConnection.add_cimobjects`.

-  Mock scripts can also install user-defined providers (see :ref:`pywbem:User-defined providers`) and register these providers with the mock WBEM server (TODO).
+  Mock scripts can install user-defined providers (see :ref:`pywbem:User-defined providers`) and register these providers with the mock WBEM server using  :meth:`~pywbem:FakedWbemConnection.register_provider`.

+.. index:: pair: mock server cache; cache mock server

+  Since the mock repository created by mock scripts and MOF files can be cached, pywbemcli can also make the decision on pywbemcli with the :ref:`--name general option` whether the script is to retrieved from the cache or recreated from the named connection definition.
+To do this, it needs knowledge of whether the files that make up  the script have been modified since the cache of the repository was created.
+To do this the files that are used in the script have to be registered with the pywbem provider_dependent_registry. using :meth:`~pywbem_mock:provider_dependent_registry.add_dependents`

   Finally, mock scripts can be used to add or update CIM objects in the mock CIM repository.
 This is an alternative to specifying MOF files, and can be